-In fact, to be able to respond to the Hilbert’s decision problem in a rigorous way, it was necessary to specify in a formal manner the concept of algorithm.
+In fact, to be able to respond to Hilbert’s decision problem in a rigorous way, it was necessary to specify in a formal manner the concept of algorithm.
 Alonzo Church, with the contribution of his student Stephen Kleene, proposed the lambda calculus, while Alan Turing proposed the abstract machines theoretical model (now known as “Turing machines”).
-In the spring of 1935 Alan Turing was in Cambridge where attended a course of lectures taught by the brilliant mathematician Max Newman on the foundations of mathematics [4].
-In one of those lectures Turing learned of the Entscheidungsproblem proposed by Hilbert in 1928.
-After that lecture Turing began to wonder how it could prove that a similar algorithm (that is a mechanical procedure) did not exist.
-In about a year he succeeded in this objective and in doing that he defined a mathematical model of an abstract computing device.
-This result was achieved in the spring of 1936, two years after completing his undergraduate degree, when Turing introduced the concept of the “Turing Machine” in the paper titled “On computable numbers, with an application to the Entscheidungsproblem” that he submitted in May 1936 and has been accepted in November 1936 [3].
+In the spring of 1935, Alan Turing was in Cambridge to attend a course of lectures on the foundations of mathematics taught by the brilliant mathematician Max Newman [Davis 2012].
+In one of the lectures, Turing learned of the Entscheidungsproblem proposed by Hilbert in 1928.
+After that lecture, Turing began to wonder how it could prove that a similar algorithm (i.e., a mechanical procedure) did not exist.
+In about a year, he succeeded in this objective and in doing so he defined a mathematical model of an abstract computing device.
+This result was achieved in the spring of 1936, two years after completing his undergraduate degree, when Turing introduced the concept of the “Turing Machine” in the paper titled “On computable numbers, with an application to the Entscheidungsproblem” that he submitted in May 1936 and was accepted in November 1936 [Turing 1937].
 This model has since become the main abstract model of computation used by computer scientists.

 In that paper, Turing replaced Gödel's universal arithmetic-based formal language with the abstract and simple theoretical devices that became known as Turing machines.
-In this way, he reframed the results of Gödel's on the limits of proof and computation, proving that his “universal computing machine” would be capable of performing any possible mathematical computation if it were representable as an algorithm.
-From this he deduced that if a computation problem cannot be expressed as an algorithm, that is cannot be executed by a Turing machine, there is no solution for that problem.
-According to the Turing’s definition a computing machine is a machine capable of a finite set of configurations q1,…,qn (the so-called m-configurations).
-Formally a Turing machine is defined as a quadruple T = (Q, Σ, s, δ) where:
+In this way, he reframed Gödel's results on the limits of proof and computation, proving that his “universal computing machine” would be capable of performing any possible mathematical computation if it were representable as an algorithm.
+From this, he deduced that if a computation problem cannot be expressed as an algorithm, that is, cannot be executed by a Turing machine, there is no solution for that problem.
+According to Turing’s definition, a computing machine is a machine capable of a finite set of configurations q1,…,qn (the so-called m-configurations).
+Formally, a Turing machine is defined as a quadruple T = (Q, Σ, s, δ) where:

 Q is a finite set of states q,